JohnCasioMapua/cs34-mychildhelpline-docs/docs/59-the-parenting-hub.md

-# Parenting Hub User Guide
+# Use the Parenting Hub

-## Accessing the parenting hub

-### Opening the feature
+## Overview

+The **Parenting Hub** provides articles, videos, and other resources to help parents and caregivers support their children's growth, development, and well-being.

-To access the Parenting Hub:
+## Opening the Parenting Hub

-1. Open the **MyChild Helpline App**.
+1. Open the **MyChild Helpline** app.
-2. Go to the bottom navigation bar.
+2. Select **Information Kiosk** from the bottom navigation bar.
-3. Tap **Information Kiosk**.
-4. Select **Parenting Hub**.
+3. Select **Parenting Hub**.

-The app redirects you to the Parenting Hub website.
+The app redirects you to the **Parenting Hub** website.

-## Navigating the parenting hub page

-### Viewing content
+## Browsing Parenting Content

 After the page loads, you can:

-- Scroll down to read articles and watch videos.
+* Scroll through articles and videos.
-- Browse parenting topics directly on the page.
+* Browse parenting topics directly on the page.

 The content is organized for easy browsing and learning.

-## Exploring parenting topics

-### I’m interested in section
-Scroll to the **“I’m interested in…”** section to explore available topics.

-Tap a category to view related content.

-### Child development
-Select **Child Development** to access learning materials, including articles and videos.

-Subtopics include:

-- Pregnancy
-- Developmental milestones
-- Baby and toddler development
-- Preparing my child for school

-Each subtopic contains related articles and videos.

-### Child care
-Select **Child Care** to view parenting guidance and support content.

-Subtopics include:

-- Tips for new parents
-- Tips for parents of teens
-- Play inspiration
-- Navigating big conversations
-- Parenting in an emergency
-- Parenting stories

-### Health and well-being
-Select **Health and Well-being** to access health-related parenting resources.

-Subtopics include:

-- Baby health
-- Mental health and well-being
-- Protecting against childhood illnesses
-- Safety tips
-- Healthy habits

-### Food and nutrition
-Select **Food and Nutrition** to view guidance on child nutrition.

-Subtopics include:

-- Breastfeeding
-- First foods
-- Healthy habits for life

-## Sign up and subscription

-### Optional sign up
-A sign-up page may appear when accessing new sections of the Parenting Hub.

-You may:

-- Continue browsing without signing up.
-- Sign up to receive updates through email.

-### Creating an account
+## Exploring Parenting Topics

+### I'm Interested In

+Scroll to the **I'm Interested In** section and select a category to view related content.

+### Child Development

+Select **Child Development** to access learning materials, including:

+* Pregnancy
+* Developmental milestones
+* Baby and toddler development
+* Preparing my child for school

+### Child Care

+Select **Child Care** to view parenting guidance, including:

+* Tips for new parents
+* Tips for parents of teens
+* Play inspiration
+* Navigating big conversations
+* Parenting in an emergency
+* Parenting stories

+### Health and Well-being

+Select **Health and Well-being** to access resources about:

+* Baby health
+* Mental health and well-being
+* Protecting against childhood illnesses
+* Safety tips
+* Healthy habits

+### Food and Nutrition

+Select **Food and Nutrition** to explore topics such as:

+* Breastfeeding
+* First foods
+* Healthy habits for life

+## Signing Up for Updates

+A sign-up page may appear when accessing certain sections of the **Parenting Hub**.

+You may continue browsing without signing up or create an account to receive updates by email.

 To sign up:

 1. Enter your name.
 2. Enter your email address.
-3. Submit the form.

-You will receive updates in your email.

-### Subscription option
-Subscription allows users to receive parenting tips directly in their inbox.
-This requires personal details such as name and email address.
+3. Select **Submit**.

-## Navigation tools
+## Using Navigation Tools

 ### Menu

-Tap the **Menu** icon (three horizontal lines) at the top of the screen to:
+Select the **Menu** icon to:

-- Access topic categories:
+* Access topic categories
-  - Child Development
-  - Child Care
-  - Health
-  - Food and Nutrition
-- View quick links:
+* View quick links
-  - About
-  - Developmental milestones
-  - Mini parenting masterclass
-  - Partners
-- Select preferred language
+* Select your preferred language
-- Visit UNICEF Global
+* Visit **UNICEF Global**

-### Search bar
+### Search

-Use the search bar at the top of the screen to find specific topics or content.
+Use the search bar at the top of the page to find specific topics or content.

-## Additional features

-### No back button
-The Parenting Hub does not include a back button.
-To navigate between pages, use the **Menu** or the search bar.

-### Sharing content
+## Sharing Content

-Tap the **Share** button located at the lower-right corner of the screen to share content via:
+Select the **Share** button in the lower-right corner of the screen to share content through supported apps and services.

-- Facebook
-- X
-- LinkedIn
-- WhatsApp

-## Summary
+## Navigation Note

-The Parenting Hub provides accessible parenting resources through articles, videos, and guided topics.
-Users can browse freely, search content, and optionally sign up for updates.
+The **Parenting Hub** does not include a built-in back button.
+Use the **Menu** or the search bar to navigate between sections.